manujoz/mjo-litui/docs/mjo-calendar.md

 -   **`mjo-form`**: Form container with validation and data collection
 -   **`mjo-theme`**: Global theme management
 -   **`mjo-button`**: Used in navigation controls

-## Migration Notes

-### From Previous Versions

-If you're upgrading from earlier versions of `mjo-calendar`:

-1. **Legacy Properties Removed**: Direct access to `currentMonth`, `leftCalendarYear`, etc. has been removed.
-Use the new programmatic API methods instead.

-2. **Event Structure**: Events now provide both Date objects and string values for better flexibility.

-3. **Range Layout**: The `range-calendars` attribute now defaults to `"auto"` for responsive behavior.

 ### Code Migration Examples